Rawnaqaburumman/Reading-notes/Read2.md

  ### Git :
  A DVCS that stores data in a file system made up of snapshots.
 Each time you save a changed version of your project — called commit — Git creates a snapshot of the file and stores a reference to it.
 If the file has not changed, Git only stores a reference to the already-stored identical version of it.

+ ### Default Text Editor
+ Without configuration of a default text editor, Git will use the system’s default editor–most likely Vim.
+To configure a different text editor, such as Emacs, type the following into your Terminal or Command Line

+using commant you can :
+* Importing
+* Cloning
+* Saving Changes
+* Check File Status
+* Tracking and Staging a New File
+* Pushing Changes